cppdecl/cppdecl/README.md

 ### ☕ Hi, I'm Cappu!
 I usually build things with a latte and 3 counts of sugar.
-I'm a Computer Science student of De La Salle Lipa from the Philippines.
-And oh, my work usually consists of game development, networking, microservices, and sometimes a lil bit of reverse-engineering!
+Currently a Computer Science student of De La Salle Lipa with my work usually consisting of Game Development, Networking, Microservices, and sometimes a lil bit of Reverse Engineering!

 **My Stack 📚**
 <br/>